zatarain/jarnik/README.md

 ### Installation

 * Command: `install`
+* Description: Installs the latest version of Jarnik Build System in the Operating System.
 * Syntax: `jarnik install [path]`
 * Parameters:
     * `path`  Optional.
 Destination folder to install.
 By default, it will be `/usr/bin`.
 In that case, super user privileges may be required.